Rising Pre-K, Kindergarten, and Pre-First

 Summer reading is mandatory for incoming first and second grade students.
 Each child should print a copy of the form provided and fill in the books that were read to or read by the child.
 The equivalent of 12 picture books is required.
 If a chapter book is read, every 25 pages can count as one picture book.
 This will count toward part of their reading grade the first nine weeks marking period.
 A list of suggested readings are included for your use.

 Summer reading is mandatory for incoming third and fourth graders and will count as part of their reading grade for the first marking period.
 Each child must read two chapter books and pass an Accelerated Reading test for both books with at least an 80%.
 Do not worry about points during the summer.
 Your child should read within his/her reading range and not below.
 Students must not take a test on something already tested on during the previous school year.
 A list of suggested readings is included on this site with AR levels available.

 The school will have testing times at the elementary school during summer camp between the hours of 8:00 and 4:00.
-Summer camps run from May 27 through July 25 with no testing on July 4.
+Tests can be taken beginning June 1.